russellsamora/svelte-keyboard/README.md

 # svelte-keyboard

 A svelte component for when you want a permanent, on-screen keyboard.
-[Example](https://russellgoldenberg.github.io/svelte-keyboard/example/public).
+[View Demo](https://russellgoldenberg.github.io/svelte-keyboard/).

 ## Installation